Romy Gonzalez Player Props: White Sox vs. Marlins

 Marlins Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Marlins pitching staff paces the league.
+- The 9.5 strikeouts per nine innings put together by the Marlins pitching staff ranks third in the league.

-- The Marlins have the 15th-ranked team ERA across all MLB pitching staffs (4.19).
+- The Marlins have a 4.14 team ERA that ranks 15th across all MLB pitching staffs.

-- Alcantara (2-5) takes the mound for the Marlins in his 13th start of the season.
-He has a 5.19 ERA in 76 1/3 innings pitched, with 67 strikeouts.
+- Garrett (2-2) takes the mound for the Marlins in his 12th start of the season.
+He's put together a 4.47 ERA in 58 1/3 innings pitched, with 60 strikeouts.

-- The righty's most recent appearance was on Sunday against the Oakland Athletics, when he tossed seven innings, surrendering five earned runs while giving up six hits.
+- In his most recent time out on Monday against the Kansas City Royals, the left-hander tossed five innings, allowing four earned runs while surrendering six hits.

+- The 25-year-old has amassed an ERA of 4.47, with 9.3 strikeouts per nine innings, in 12 games this season.
+Opponents are batting .275 against him.

 © 2023 Data Skrive.
 All rights reserved.